 Ms. Laird has been a director since April 2, 2003.
-Ms. Laird is a corporate director with more than 20 years of experience in the energy industry.
+Ms. Laird is a corporate director with more than 30 years of experience in the energy industry.
 From 1997 until 2002 she was Senior Vice President, Marketing and Midstream for Encana Corporation (and its predecessor, PanCanadian Energy Corporation).
 Previously, Ms. Laird was President of NrG Information Services Inc., a joint venture initiative involving four of North America's leading natural gas pipeline companies.
-Ms. Laird is a director of AlterNrg Corp. and Synodon Inc. and sits on the boards of several other private companies and non-profit organizations.
+Ms. Laird is currently a director of Synodon Inc. and the Business Development Bank of Canada.
 She has an ICD.D designation from the Institute of Corporate Directors.

-Board/Committee Membership Attendance Director, Board of Directors Chair, Compensation and Governance Committee Member, Health, Safety and Environment Committee 10 out of 10 5 out of 5 3 out of 3 100% 100% 100% Key Areas of Expertise (1) Shares Beneficially Owned or Controlled (2) Compensation and Human Resources Corporate Responsibility March 2014 March 2015 Oil, Gas and Midstream 26,400 26,913 Residency 2014 Voting Results 5 Calgary, Alberta, Canada Votes For: Votes Withheld: 36,046,635 (99.81%) 69,004 (0.19%)
+Board/Committee Membership Attendance (3) Director, Board of Directors 9 out of 9 100% Audit Committee 2 out of 2 100% Compensation and Governance Committee 3 out of 3 100% Health, Safety and Environment Committee 3 out of 3 100% Key Areas of Expertise (1) Shares Beneficially Owned or Controlled (2) Compensation and Human Resources Governance Corporate Responsibility March 1, 2016 March 2, 2015 Oil, Gas and Midstream 55,122 53,826 Residency 2015 Voting Results Calgary, Alberta, Canada Votes For: Votes Withheld: 53,563,613 (97.55%) 1,342,663 (2.45%)